Plums (Aloo Bukhara): Uses, Benefits, Side Effects and More!

 Also Read: Pomegranate: Uses, Benefits, Side Effects, and More!

-Foods with a low glycaemic (glucose) index (GI) helps to control the rise and fall in post-prandial blood insulin.
-Thus, low-GI foods are recommnded to persons with diabetes.
+Foods with a low glycaemic (glucose) index (GI) help to control the rise and fall in post-prandial blood insulin.
+Thus, low-GI foods are recommended for persons with diabetes.
 A human study confirmed that eating dried plums while fasting could help reduce the levels of insulin and plasma glucose.3 Consuming plums may help people with diabetes, however, you need to contact your healthcare provider before using any fruits or vegetables for severe conditions like diabetes.

 Check out Accu-Chek Active Glucometer Kit for accurate blood glucose reading